mwe3.com Robert Silverstein interview with Pat Molesworth October 2018

 How about keyboards on the Zeelley Moon album?
 What keyboards and synths did you play and record the Zeelley Moon album with?
 Do you have a favorite piano sound or brand?
 Are you into Steinway pianos or Yamaha keyboards?
 The studio sound is great too, tell us a bit about recording in Pembrokeshire.

-My Nord Stage 2, mainly for the Grand piano, Roland FP2 and my old faithful Yamaha PSR 540.
+My Nord Stage, mainly for the piano, Roland FP2 and my old faithful Yamaha PSR 540.
 My favourite piano sound is the grand and the Nord has some great piano sounds.
 I can’t say I have a favourite but Yamaha is very nice.
 I can’t bear the non-intuitive nature of the Nord programming itself; Frankly I just don’t bother.
 I’d rather spend time writing than trying to work it out.
 Other keyboards are far easier to navigate.
-Thankyou, I guess I know how I want things to sound and Richard Bignell at Area 18 Studios is brilliant.
+Thankyou, I guess I know how I want things to sound and Richard Bignell at Area 18 Studios is a brilliant engineer.

-He is excellent technically and also easy to work with and has a very unbiased approach.
-I have a very modest studio at my home in Pembrokeshire where often piano, keyboard, vocals and backing vocals are recorded.
-Well away from the house and with a beautiful view, it’s a very relaxing place to work.
-On this album, Guitars, bass and drums were mostly recorded at Area 18 in London.
-I’ve yet to use the studios in Wales though there are some excellent ones which I look forward to trying out.
-Recording is hard because even after you’ve spent all the time writing and then in the studio you always hear things that make you think should be better.
+He is excellent technically and also very easy to work with and has n unbiased approach.
+I have a modest studio at home in Pembrokeshire though it has an amazing view!
+Often the piano, keyboards and vocals are recorded there.
+Well away from the house it is a very relaxing place to work.
+On this album, Guitars, Bass and drums were mostly recorded at Area 18 Studio in London.
+I’ve yet to use the studios in Wales; there are some good ones I’m in touch with.

 Can you tell us how you met and chose to work with the other musicians in Zeelley Moon and what do they bring to the album?
 You have a number of musicians on the album.
 Is there a core Zeelley Moon lineup that you perform shows with?
 Also there must be great story behind how you arrived with the band name?
 Zeelley Moon is a very unusual name indeed!

-I mostly met musicians I’d seen play and liked their style and they had a good understanding and interpretation of my compositions What they have brought to this album is their brilliant interpretation, intuitive playing, making my ideas a reality.
+I mostly met musicians I’d seen play and liked their style and they had a good understanding and interpretation of my compositions What they have brought to this album is their brilliant interpretation, intuitive playing and enthusiasm, making my ideas a reality.
 There has tended to be a core line up for performing, though it has changed a lot over the years.
-There is a story behind the name but It’s not very rock n roll.
-Actually, maybe all band name stories are like this.
+There is a story behind the name but It’s very boring.
+Actually, maybe most band name stories are like this…….

 The Zeelley Moon album starts off with a rocking track called “Itchy Feet”.
 Funny title but it really rocks.
 Does the track serve as a kind of overture for the album?
 How does the instrumental side of your music fit in with the overall Zeelley Moon sound and do you like writing and recording instrumentals say compared with vocal tracks?
 Is that Tony Dubinski doing the guitar solo on the track?
 I like the pic of the kid and the cat on the inside cover photo.
 Your kid or cat?